krishaamer/green-filter-research/research/literature/fintech.md

 -   As an interaction design student who cares about the environment, I ask myself how can interaction design contribute to increase sustainability?
 I make the assumption that investing is inherently “good” for one’s life, in the same way, that doing sports is good, or eating healthy is good.
 It’s one of the human activities that is required for an improved quality of life as we age - and started investing sooner, rather than later, is best because of the compound interest.
 Nonetheless, investment also includes higher risk than sports or food.
 How to communicate the risk effectively while educating the users?

--   In 2022, the world population emitted 37.5 gigatonnes of CO₂, the highest emissions in world history, following a steady annual increase, according to Statista (2023).
+-

+-   The monumental task of removing several gigatonnes of CO₂ from the atmosphere requires massive policy shifts and collaboration accross industries Mackler, Fishman and Broberg (2021)

+-

+-

 -   Anon.
-(2023c)
+(2023b)

 -   In 2022 the Global Gross Domestic Product (GDP) was estimated at around 100 Trillion USD Aaron O’Neill (n.d.).

--   GreensEFA (2023) we should measure wellbeing in addition to GDP!!
-We need resilency dashboards, to to visualize metrics beyond GDP and they are an integral part of country reports.

--   Greens EFA (2023) large corporations such as Nestle and Coca Cola support the biodiversity law to have a level playing field for business.

 -   EU releases strategic foresight reports since 2020 European Commission (2023)

--   Lack of leadership.
-Capgemini (2022): “Many business leaders see sustainability as costly obligation rather than investment in the future”.

 -   Is it possible to make financial decisions that follow our guidelines and preferences but without moment-to-moment involvement needed so as to save up our precious time?

--   The key improvement of personalizing financial advice is understanding the user’s dynamic risk profile.

--   Capponi, Ólafsson and Zariphopoulou (2019) argues “The client has a risk profile that varies with time and to which the robo-advisor’s investment performance criterion dynamically adapts”.

 -   The combination of consumption and investment is an access point to get the consumer thinking about investing.
 Even if the amount are small, they are a starting point for a thought process.

+-   Robo-advisors can be more dynamic and respond to changes.
+Capponi, Ólafsson and Zariphopoulou (2019) argues “The client has a risk profile that varies with time and to which the robo-advisor’s investment performance criterion dynamically adapts”.
+The key improvement of personalizing financial advice is understanding the user’s dynamic risk profile.

 ## Shopping {#shopping}